Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we present a revised quantum lattice gas algorithm that can be used to simulate fluid flows.
 The algorithm of \citet{yepezQuantumComputationFluid} was designed for Type-II quantum computers that are no longer used.
-The presented algorithm uses a full-quantum implementation of the streaming step to eliminate classical communication between lattice sites.
-In addition, it avoids repetitive measurements and encoding operations by estimating the qubit relative phases and subtracting them at the end of each time step.
-This eliminates the need for state re-preparation between time steps and delays the need for measurement to the end of the computation.
-State re-preparation and measurements can scale exponentially in modern computers, and our work on measurement avoidance is essential for an efficient adaptation of the QLGA to modern hardware.
+The presented algorithm uses a full-quantum implementation of the streaming step to reduce classical communication between lattice sites.
+In addition, quantum streaming optimizes repetitive encoding operations by estimating the qubit relative phases and subtracting them at the end of each time step.
+State re-preparation and measurements can scale exponentially in modern computers, and our work on state preparation optimization is essential for efficiently adapting the QLGA to modern hardware.
 The algorithm is tested to solve canonical PDEs: the diffusion and Burgers' equations.
 We explored different quantum simulators available on Qiskit and XACC quantum computing frameworks and compared their performance and wall-clock time.
 Matrix product state simulators are most efficient for the presented quantum circuits, as they have low and local entanglement.
 These strategic algorithm improvements enable the execution of the quantum lattice gas algorithm on quantum hardware, a subject of future work.

 An important limitation of the current algorithm is the size of the required quantum register, which scales linearly with the number of lattice sites.
 For example, the number of required qubits in a two-dimensional $M\times M$ lattice is $5M^2$ using the D2Q5 scheme.
 This requirement constrains the ability to extend this algorithm to higher dimensions due to the limited number of qubits available on current quantum hardware.
-Thus, one needs to use more appropriate encoding schemes, such as one that scales logarithmically with the number of lattice sites, like amplitude-based encoding.
+Thus, more appropriate encoding schemes, such as amplitude-based encoding, are needed to scale logarithmically with the number of lattice sites.
 For example, \citet{budinskiQuantumAlgorithmAdvection2021} implements the streaming step via a quantum random walk, similar to the collisionless Boltzmann equation solved on a quantum computer of \citet{todorova2020quantum}.
 Indeed, in principle, one could design an algorithm that uses a quantum random walk for both the collision and streaming operations, which we will investigate in future work.